louiesch/Factory.Solution/README.md

   > cd Factory.Solution
 * _Navigate to production folder_
   > cd Factory
-* _Create a file in production folder called appsettings.json_
+* _Create a file in top level of Factory production folder called appsettings.json_
   > touch appsettings.json
 * _Add the following code to your .json file_
 ```